First-Year Applicant Frequently Asked Questions

 Please review this FAQ on self-reported grades: https://www.admissions.uga.edu/admissions/first-year/self-reported-grades/

+If you decide to submit a test score, please utilize the following timelines.
 For Early Action, the last test date accepted is the October SAT or the September ACT.
 For Regular Decision, the last test date accepted is the December ACT or SAT.
 As long as tests are taken and scores are requested by the application deadline we can utilize them in the review process.

 Please allow 5-7 business days for documents to be processed.
 If after 5-7 business days your document is still not showing as “received” on your status portal, please email your admissions officer to inquire.
 In your email, please include your full name, application number, what document you are missing, and how that document was sent to UGA.